-A proven leader you can depend on.
+A County Clerk and proven leader you can depend on.

+David is an attorney and long-time public servant.
 Born and raised in South Louisville, David is a graduate of Holy Cross High School.
 He earned a Bachelor of Arts degree in political science from the University of Louisville in 2003 and a Juris Doctor from Salmon P. Chase College of Law at Northern Kentucky University in 2006.

 David began his career as a law clerk for United States District Judge William Bertelsman and then with the Commonwealth Attorney’s office.
 From 2006 to 2008, Yates served as Assistant Attorney General of Kentucky.
 Thereafter, Yates was an attorney for the UAW.
 He has since worked as a personal injury attorney, owning his own Law Practice for almost 15 years.